 About St Leo’s Catholic College

-St Leo’s Catholic College is a co-educational Catholic secondary school located on six hectares in leafy Wahroonga – and is an exceptional place to learn.
-St Leo’s is a caring, inclusive community renowned for its pastoral care and focus on the well-being and development of the whole person.
-It strongly emphasises knowing each student and growing their unique potential, helping them find their passion and develop their talents to improve the world.
+St Leo’s is a warm, caring and inclusive community renowned for its pastoral care, focus on wellbeing and development of the whole person.
+It has a strong emphasis on knowing each student and growing their unique potential, helping them find their passion and develop their talents.

-Along with an innovative learning environment, personalised approach, consistently strong academic results, a wide range of co-curricular offerings, a unique Pathways program beyond school and a strong sporting culture, St Leo’s offers a holistic view of education and well-being, with a emphasis on skills for lifelong learning.
+With an innovative learning environment, consistently strong academic results, unique Pathways program, wide range of co-curricular offerings and strong sporting culture, St Leo’s offers a holistic and personalised approach with an emphasis on skills for lifelong learning.
+Our caring St Leo’s environment and extensive range of opportunities form well-rounded students for whom anything is possible.

 - Ages: Year 7 – Year 12